If you're new to fingerstyle guitar, here's a guide to reading and understanding fingerpicking guitar tabs.

 With Travis picking, you can mark the notes that should be played with the thumb using 'p' and the melody using 'i', 'm', and 'a' fingers.

-Notating Fingerstyle Percussion
+Notating Advanced Fingerstyle Techniques

-The most common technique is to notate percussion as a drum staff.
+Unfortunately, there is no standard way to notate fingerstyle guitar percussion.
+The most common technique is to notate percussion as ghost notes.
 This means that the various parts of the guitar body meant to be struck are notated along different lines of the guitar staff.

-I have not had much success in understanding these percussive staves, even with the detailed notes provided by guitarists such as Jon Gomm.
+I have not had much success in easily understanding this notation, even with the detailed notes provided by guitarists such as Jon Gomm.
+I recommend the best way is to watch a video or listen carefully to a recording of the fingerstyle guitar song that contains the percussion.

 An example of complex fingerstyle guitar